 It Is A Catholic Holiday

 I have already mentioned that originally Christmas was called Christ Mass Day, having been inaugurated by the Pope.
 Protestant churches borrowed this day from the Catholic church.
 The church of Christ has never borrowed it.
 Let me say in this connection that nearly everything that it practiced in many Protestant churches has been borrowed from the Catholic church.
 Instrumental music, infant baptism, sprinkling, Christmas and Easter Day observance are just a few of the inventions of Catholicism which have been borrowed by Protestants.
 A number of years ago a Catholic priest remarked that it was amusing to see Protestants borrow such things as Christmas and infant baptism from the Catholics and then try to prove that the Bible mentions and commands such things.
 He added, “We practice them because our church councils decided that we should do so.
 We do not believe that the Bible mentions or suggests these things.”
 He explained that the Catholic church differs from many other churches in that it does not believe that it is necessary to prove by the Bible all things that they do.
 I think this priest had a greater respect for the church of Christ after learning that we do not take this inconsistent position of being opposed to Catholicism, but at the same time imitating and borrowing from these things invented by Catholicism, of which Christmas is one.

 Should Christians observe Christmas?
 Religiously no!
-As a family, if they so desire (although I think there may be valid reasons to forgo even that).
-I am, however, of the firm opinion that it should have no place in the church for which Jesus died.
+As a family, perhaps, if they so desire (although there may be valid reasons to forgo even that).
+Regardless of your opinion on a secular holiday, I am, of the firm opinion that it should have no place in the church for which Jesus died.